PopovEvgeniy/fntbuilder/readme.txt

 Description and usage

-This program lets you create a font for MUGEN game engine.
+This program lets you create a font for the MUGEN game engine.
-This program takes 3 command-line arguments: a graphic file, a text file, and a font file.
+This program takes 3 command-line arguments: a graphics file, a text file, and the font file.

 Exit codes

-0 - Operation successfully completed.
+0 - Operation was successfully completed.
-1 - Can't open input file.
+1 - Can't open the input file.
-2 - Can't create output file.
+2 - Can't create the output file.

 License